southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Bankruptcy Records Public Information?

 Following the federal Freedom of Information Act (FOIA), records such as bankruptcy records are public information.
 The FOIA guarantees the right of members of the public to inspect and obtain records managed by government bodies.
-Interested persons have access to bankruptcy records and may request desired information from its custodians.
-Such records may also be gotten via electronic means.
+Interested persons have access to bankruptcy records and may request desired information from the custodians.
+Such records may also be obtained via electronic means.
 However, custodians only disclose non-confidential records to the public.
 Under the FOIA, records classified as confidential information are unavailable to querying parties.
-Such information includes the social security number of individuals.
+Such information includes the social security numbers of individuals.

 How to Get South Dakota Bankruptcy Records